Home AdTech Industry Trends Ad Network Explained: How It Works and Why It Matters

 Aggregation of Publishers

-Ad networks start by gathering a large number of publishers who have ad space available on their websites.
+Ad networks start by gathering a large number of publishers who have ad space available on their channels.
 These publishers register with the ad network and provide details about their available inventory.

 Campaign Creation by Advertisers